Urgent Courier vs Express Delivery

 What is Express Delivery?

 Express Delivery is a scheduled, pre-planned logistics option.
-You book in advance (typically the day before) and your shipment is guaranteed delivery at a specified time—commonly next business day or within a defined window.
+You book in advance—typically the day before—and your shipment is guaranteed delivery at a specified time, commonly next business day or within a defined window.
 Express Delivery reduces the urgency premium and spreads collections across a planned schedule, lowering per-shipment cost.
-It suits regular, predictable supply chains where you can plan ahead.
+It suits regular, predictable supply chains where you can plan ahead and don't need same-day response.

 This service suits: